All Episodes

 And by the time the ball gets to the green, it's way off.

-And that kind of brings me into the next thing I wanted to talk about was sure, okay.
+And that kind of brings me into the next thing I wanted to talk about: okay, so we've kind of talked about socialism versus capitalism or freedom versus collectivism.

 Sure, sure.

-Well, I mean, first of all, you have all the social programs, and you know, I know with with the New Deal, you know, obviously, you know, you you look at the the Great Depression, um, you know, things happen for a reason, you know, and and it's it's easy for us living now, where you look back at that time period and you say, you know, oh, they should have never started this.
+And, you know, I know with the New Deal, you know, obviously, you know, you look at the Great Depression, you know, things happen for a reason, you know, and it's easy for us living now where you look back at that time period and you say, you know, oh, they should have never started this.

 But you know what?

-Um, but I mean that really happened, it wasn't just in a book.
+It wasn't just in a book.

-It's you know, like again, like with FDR, it was you know, it was a bad time.
+It's, you know, like, again, like with FDR, it was, you know, it was a bad time.

-I mean, that was one of those where you know desperate times call for desperate measures type thing.
+I mean, that was one of those where, you know, desperate times call for desperate measures type thing.

-Yeah, people needed help, but then you you you flash forward to the great society of Lyndon Johnson, that's a whole different animal.
+Yeah, people needed help, but then you, you, you flash forward to the great society of Lyndon Johnson.

-That really, if if you really see what's going on in this country right now, a lot of its roots are back to the 1960s, and it has to do, you know, you have the great society, you have you know, the the radicals on the left,
+And to me, and we cover that in socialism in America, that really, if you really see what's going on in this country right now, a lot of its roots are back to the 1960s.

-the the protesters that essentially infiltrated the media and the education system, and you know, and here we are decades later, where so many people have been influenced by these radicals from the 1960s, you know, it's it's they play the long game, man.
+And, you know, and here we are decades later, where so many people have been influenced by these radicals from the 1960s.

 I mean, that's that's the whole thing.

-It's you know, they're looking at it like all right, we might not have that vote right this second, but 20 years down the road, we'll get that vote 40 years down the road.
+It's, you know, they're looking at it like, all right, we might not have that vote right this second, but 20 years down the road, we'll get that vote 40 years down the road.

-Um, and that's kind of how socialism slash communism works.
+And that's kind of how socialism slash communism works.

 It's always the long game.